The Ultimate Explorer's Guide to Halki, Greece

 - There is no natural source of fresh water on Halki – and water shortages are not uncommon, especially during the heat of summer.
 Islanders rely on rainwater (collected in cisterns), a local desalination plant, and frequent tanker deliveries from Rhodes for potable water.

-- The island's primary industry is tourism, followed closely by fishing.
+- Nowadays, the island's primary industry is tourism, followed closely by fishing.

 - There's no airport on Halki, so the island can only be accessed by boat.

-- The clock on the Halki town hall was disconnected because it chimed every 15 minutes, disturbing the residents.
+- The clock tower on the Halki town hall is the tallest free-standing clock tower in the Dodecanese.
+Ironically, the clock was disconnected because it chimed every 15 minutes, disturbing the residents.

 - Ruins of a medieval Kastro castle built by the Knights of St. John overlooks the the main town site.
 The original settlement of Chorio lies just down the hill from the castle.
 And, just beyond the castle ruins, there's a small monastery called Panormitis, which is undergoing renovation.

-- The tiny island is home to over 35 churches and religious shrines.
+- At 28 KM2 and 34 KM in circumfrence, the island is relatively small but is home to over 35 churches and religious shrines.

 - Halki is frequently referred to as "the island of peace and friendship", with statements identifying that it is a UNESCO bestowed moniker.
 But I can find no evidence on the UNESCO site to support this.
 It's a pretty and fitting endearment though, so we'll stick to the tradition. :-)